kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 :dbg.tracer
 ```

-This would start the `dbg` and `tracer` process.
-However, it won't do anything
-until you state what you would like to trace.
+It won't do anything until you state what you would like to trace explicitly.

 ## Specifying what to trace

-Let's say we want to trace the `Enum.map/2` function that's happening in the
+Let's say we want to trace the `Enum.map/2` function that was called in the
 system.
-We can specify it by running the following code:
+We can specify it by running:

 ```elixir
 :dbg.tp(Enum, :map, 2, [])